irinatu17/Art-of-Tea/TESTING.md

 ## Validators
 ### HTML
 All the HTML files were tested through [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input).
 Since it does not recognize Jinja2 templating language, it showed a number of errors.
+There were also few minor errors and warning that can be safely ignored.
 Apart from that, no other errors were found across the html pages.
 ### CSS
 All the CSS files were tested through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
-Since it does not recognize CSS variables (I use :root{} for colours and fonts variables), there were several Parse Errors found.
-As well as that, there are a few error warnings for some -webkit, -moz pseudo element selectors.
-Both errors can be safely ignored as they are not errors in fact.
+Since it does not recognize CSS variables (colours and fonts variables were used), there were several Parse Errors found.
+These errors can be safely ignored as they are not errors in fact.
 The rest of the CSS files was completely valid.
 ### JavaScript
 All the JS files were tested through [Esprima](https://esprima.org/demo/validate.html) and [JSHint](https://jshint.com/) validators, code was syntactically valid. "$" was not defined by JSHint.
 ### Python
-All the Python files were tested through [PEP8 Online](http://pep8online.com/) validator and further changes were made to make the code PEP8 compliant.
+All the Python files were tested through [PEP8 Online](http://pep8online.com/) validator and further changes were made to make the code PEP8 compliant where possible.

  <div align="right">
     <b><a href="#testing">↥ Back To Top</a></b>
 </div>

 ## Compatibility and Responsiveness
-This website had been being tested during the development across **multiple browsers** (Chrome, Safary, Opera, FireFox, Internet Explorer) and on **multiple devices**: mobile (iPhone 5, 6, 8, Samsung Galaxy, Sony Xperia), tablets(iPad, iPadPro) and laptops (with HiDPI and MDPI and touch screens).
+This website had been being tested during the development across **multiple browsers** (Chrome, Edge, Safary, Opera, FireFox, Internet Explorer) and on **multiple devices**: mobile (iPhone 5, 6, 8, Samsung Galaxy S10, Sony Xperia), tablets(iPad, iPadPro) and laptops (with HiDPI, MDPI and touch screens).
 Also, the following tools were used to constantly test the project:
 - **Google Chrome's developer tools** to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.
--  [Am I Responsive](http://ami.responsivedesign.is/) and [Responsinator](http://www.responsinator.com/) online tools for checking responsiveness on different devices.
+-  [Am I Responsive](http://ami.responsivedesign.is/) and [Responsinator](http://www.responsinator.com/) online tools for checking responsiveness on different devices(used the local GitPod link as the Heroku has security restrictions).
-Plenty of changes were made and necessary media queries added to make the website is fully responsive.
+Plenty of changes were made and necessary media queries added to make the website fully responsive.
 The website renders poorly on Internet Explorer browser (as it is outdated).
 However, the website renders well as expected on all the other browsers.

 <div align="right">